larsrickert/discord-player-plus/docs/guide/engines.md

 # Player engines

-Player engines are the hearth of `discord-player-plus`.
+Player engines are the heart of `discord-player-plus`.
 They are responsible for searching tracks and streaming them using different streaming providers such as YouTube or Spotify.
 Following player engines are built-in:

 - YouTube
 - Spotify (Spotify does not provide a web API to stream tracks so they are only searched on Spotify but streamed on YouTube)